 This is the highest grade organically-grown gyokuro available in the US.
 From the Kagoshima prefecture in Japan, at the southernmost tip of the island, this ultra premium green tea is guaranteed to elevate your senses and evoke a sublime experience.

 Sweet aromatics, fresh flavor; low astringency.
 Richly textured with alpine notes and hints of white chocolate.
 Superb and rare.
-The tea plants are shaded for 10-14 days before harvest to increase photosynthesis.
+The tea plants are shaded for 20+ days before harvest to increase photosynthesis.
 The leaves become dark green and the flavor is mellowed, deepened, and given a sweet finish.

 Our direct sourced Gyokuro is deep-steamed, which results in more body, more umame, more richness.
 Note also the liquor is more cloudy than a light-steamed green tea (asamushi), and there are often some small particles.
 This is not to be confused with a low grade tea, but is in fact characteristic of the "fukamushi" or deep-steamed type of gyokuro.
 There is no better green tea in the world, in our experience.